chrplr/PCBS/slides/lecture3.md

     one_two()

-Run this code inside a terminal with `python`, then in http://pythontutor.com/
+Calling a function is like substituting the function call by *its body*.

-- Calling a function is like substituting the function call by *its body*.
+If you do not call the function, it will never be executed.

-- If you do not call the function, it will never be executed.
+-> Run this code inside a terminal with `python` (or in <https://repl.it/languages/python3>), then in http://pythontutor.com/

 *What, in your opinion, is the interest of functions?*